-As a student in Geography you can achieve membership in the national Geography Honors society, Gamma Theta Upsilon, compete for one of two travel scholarships to attend the Association of American Geographers national conference, and obtain your GIS Certificate in one of Chicago's best known and well-established geotechnology programs.
-Please explore our website to locate information on and resources about the Department, its programs, faculty and staff, scholarship and travel opportunities, and its linkages to the wider world of professional geographers.
+Founded in 1948, DePaul's Department of Geography is the largest and most comprehensive in the city of Chicago.
+Our mission is to provide students with a high quality geographic education in which teaching and research excellence are paramount.
+Geography students explore a range of subject areas including urban and cultural analysis, political geography, Geographic Information Systems (GIS) and issues of sustainability, conservation and development.
+DePaul’s Geography students can achieve membership in the national Geography Honors society, Gamma Theta Upsilon, compete for Departmental travel scholarships to attend the Association of American Geographers national conference, and obtain our GIS Certificate in one of Chicago's best known and well-established geotechnology programs.
+Please explore our website to find more information on and resources about the Department of Geography, its programs, courses, faculty and staff, scholarship and travel opportunities, and links to the wider world of professional geographers.

 December: 'Gabet & Huc's Travels through China' by Aaron Faulkner

 November: 'Measuring the Impact of the New ERA Trail in Englewood' by Jennifer Reinhardt

 October: 'Mapping Pregancy and Socio-Economic Variables Across Chicago' by Sydney Thai